Resilient Topology-Aware Coordination for Dynamic 3D UAV Networks under Node Failure

 \subsubsection{Inter-UAV Coordination and Control Plane}

-To enable cooperative behavior, the UAV swarm and the ground infrastructure are modeled as a dynamic graph $\mathcal{G}(t) = (\mathcal{V}(t), \mathcal{E}(t))$, where the vertex set $\mathcal{V}(t)$ incorporates both the surviving UAV nodes and the stationary GBS as defined in Section~\ref{subsec:architecture}.
-An undirected edge exists between two operational UAVs if their Euclidean distance remains within the maximum communication range $R_{\mathrm{comm}}$.
-Distinctly, the GBS maintains persistent, long-range control-plane connectivity with all UAVs within the target area to facilitate global coordination and centralized value estimation.
+To enable cooperative behavior, the UAV swarm and ground infrastructure are modeled as a dynamic graph $\mathcal{G}(t) = (\mathcal{V}(t), \mathcal{E}(t))$, where $\mathcal{V}(t)$ incorporates surviving UAV nodes and the stationary GBS.
+An undirected edge exists between operational UAVs if their distance is within the maximum communication range $R_{\mathrm{comm}}$.
+The GBS maintains persistent, long-range control-plane connectivity with all UAVs to facilitate global coordination and centralized value estimation.